 I accept donations of free pens.
 Just putting that out there.

 Should you choose to anthropomorphise this dish then sure, it would totally be a bit uppity and hot on itself.
 That's no surprise, what with the Thai influences and the underdog eggplant star; there's a whole heap (pun intended) of undetected cool in this jumble of ingredients.

 The TVP packs a strong salt punch, a good pair with the mild smokey eggplant beneath.
 The lettuce is a texture thing, and the mint combined with the soya protein reminds me slightly of larb.
 Squeeze a wedge of lime over the whole shebang for a tasty meal that's easier than it looks.

 Tom Yummy Asian Aubergine Stack

-- Combine the 1 tbsp oil, water, soy sauce, sherry, 2 tsp lime juice, tom yum paste, sri racha, and agave/sugar in a small bowl.
+- Combine the 1 tablespoon oil, water, soy sauce, sherry, 2 teaspoon lime juice, tom yum paste, sri racha, and agave/sugar in a small bowl.
 Tip the TVP (textured vegetable protein) into a wok or large frying pan and pour the liquid over top.
 Mix to ensure all of the TVP is covered.
 Leave for 5-10 minutes to soak up the liquid.